Interim Update to June 2017 Profile

-- Although digital book sales are on the rise, publishers must continue to focus on both digital and print publishing as physical book sales still dominate the landscape.
-Surveyed publishers reported that, on average, revenue on an e-book is approximately 88% of the revenue generated by a physical book.
+- To succeed in today’s marketplace, publishers must continue to focus on both digital and print publishing as physical book sales still dominate the landscape, and sales of e-books have leveled off.
+Publishers surveyed in 2012 reported that on average, revenue on an e-book is approximately 88% of the revenue generated by a physical book.
 However, profit margins on digital sales are slightly higher than on physical sales.17

-- The global consumer, educational and professional book publishing market is anticipated to grow at a compound annual rate of 1.1% to US $128.0 billion through to 2018.
-Consumer e-books continue to be the fastest growing sector at 17.6% CAGR predicted by 2018.
-PwC pegs 2018 as a tipping point year, when e-books will generate 52% of consumer book publishing revenues.18
+- The global consumer, educational and professional book publishing market is anticipated to grow at a compound annual rate of 1.1% to US $121.1 billion through to 2021.
+Educational e-books are expected to be the fastest growing sector at 9.4% CAGR from 2016-2021.18

-- PwC projects that the overall Canadian book publishing market will grow at a compound annual rate of 1.5%, from US $2.15 billion in 2013 to reach US $2.31 billion by 2018.
-The market for consumer print and audio books is expected to contract between 2013 and 2018 (-2.8%) but sustained growth in e-books (13.1%) will offset these trends.
-Print books currently account for two-thirds of all books purchased, and PwC predicts that, by 2018, e-books will have a 37% market share across consumer, educational and professional segments.
-Canada’s e-book market grew at a stronger pace than that of the U.S. from 2010-2012, however PwC predicts that US e-book growth rates will exceed Canada's through 2013-2018.19
+- PwC projects that the overall Canadian book publishing market will grow at a compound annual rate of 2.0%, from US $1.74 billion in 2016 to reach US $1.92 billion by 2021.
+The market for consumer print and audio books is expected to contract between 2016 and 2021 (-0.8%) but growth in consumer e-books (3.5%) will offset these trends.
+Electronic educational books are expected to see growth exceeding 10% CAGR over this five-year period.19

 Global and domestic issues